digitalepidemiologylab/nodular.js/README.md

 ### Notice

-nodular.js works when served by a web server only, because modern browsers won't allow XMLHttpRequest to download a local file.
+nodular.js **works when served by a web server only**, because modern browsers won't allow XMLHttpRequest to download a local file.
 This restriction is motivated by obvious security concerns.

 ### Preparation